Schinderhannes: Execution

 Bückler was sentenced to death on the basis of the statutory provision which provided for the death penalty for armed burglaries.
 The verdict had already been reached before the start of the main trial, since the court had already invited friends and acquaintances to the execution on 21 November 1803 in October.

 Johann Bückler's father was sentenced to 22 years in chains, but died after a few weeks on 28 December 1803.
 Julchen Blasius served two years in prison.
 She gave birth to Bückler's son, Franz Wilhelm, before the trial on 1 October 1802.
 His direct descendants still live in the Taunus today.

 The sentencing of Bückler and 19 of his followers to death by guillotine was announced on 20 November 1803.
 Because of the large crowd (about 30,000 onlookers) the guillotine was not constructed, as was usual, near the Gau Gate (Gautor), but outside the walls directly in front of the New Gate (Neutor).
 On 21 November 1803, the condemned were driven in five open wagons to the public place of execution.
 Bückler was the first to be led to the scaffold.
 Seconds later the execution was completed.
 24 minutes after the first execution, it was all over.

 After the severed heads had fallen, by means of a device into the lower, covered part of the scaffold and first examinations had been made, their bodies were taken to a nearby barracks built especially for this purpose.
 Professors of the École Supérieure in Mainz (formerly the university) and scientists of the Mainz Private Medical Association (Medizinische Privatgesellschaft zu Mainz) carried out inter alia investigations with electricity in order to test whether decapitated persons still showed sensations.
 Based on these investigations, the true location of Bückler's body can no longer be determined.
 Although today in the anatomical collection of the University of Heidelberg there is a skeleton with the inscription Schinderhannes, this skeleton is missing Bückler's known arm and leg fracture, it also has a different body size and has had a different skull since 1945.
 According to an evaluation of the contemporary medical reports, Bückler also had the last stage of tuberculosis in his chest.

 Popular culture

 In 1832, Leitch Ritchie wrote the novel Schinderhannes: the Robber of the Rhine based on the life of the outlaw.
 Guillaume Apollinaire dedicated a poem to him in his collection Alcools (1913).

 He has been known as the German Robin Hood and his story romanticised by a Carl Zuckmayer play Schinderhannes and several films including The Prince of Rogues (1928) in which he is played by Hans Stüwe.

-In Czechoslovakian TV-Series Slavné historky zbojnické (1985), Schinderhannes is played by Czech actor Miroslav Vladyka.
-In 2009, Clicker Games brought out a board game called Schinderhannes by German game designer, Stephan Riedel, in which players have to solve the highwayman's crimes using clue cards and counters.
+In Czechoslovak TV series Slavné historky zbojnické (1985), Schinderhannes is played by Czech actor Miroslav Vladyka.
+In 2009, Clicker Games brought out a board game called Schinderhannes by German game designer Stephan Riedel, in which players have to solve the highwayman's crimes using clue cards and counters.
 His name has been given to the card game of Schinderhannes.